Nicoolodion/isthisnotpossible_CG/README.md

 - [x] fix "undefined" showing up when force adding new-games.add
 - [x] Add logs
 - [x] Make the input not visible if there is none. (embed logging)
-- [] Automaticlly writes in a Request Thread or maybe even a Ticket when it detects a Gamename that can't be cracked.
+- [ ] Automaticlly writes in a Request Thread or maybe even a Ticket when it detects a Gamename that can't be cracked.
+- [ ] Make it possible to delete games from the main file.
+- [ ] make it show the gamename in the log when removing it using game-review